 Applicants who are too perfect

-"With me, you win a team-oriented, always highly motivated employee," says the applicant.
-"In stressful situations, I keep a cool head Already in my studies, I could acquire extensive knowledge."
+"With me you win a team-oriented, always highly motivated employee," says the applicant.
+"In stressful situations, I keep a cool head.
+Already during my studies I was able to acquire extensive knowledge. "

 This has been going on since 15 minutes.
 No, it is not the first spring sunshine that warm my head that I want to fall asleep comfortably.

 I'm in a job interview and I'm bored.
-"That's a very important point that you take in your question."
-The candidate is currently parrying perfectly and perfectly.
+"This is a very important point that you take there in your question."
+Parried the candidate just like new and perfect.
 Too perfect for my taste.
 Your answers seem trained and memorized.
-She talks a lot and yet says nothing - and that is, unfortunately, not least to our questions.
+She talks a lot and yet says nothing - and that is, unfortunately, not least of all to our questions.

 Talks on the same level that bring further

 "Mrs. Schneider" I interrupt and deliberately risk the break.
 "What would happen if you took a break for a year in your current job?"